sevenview/votd/README.md

-# VOTD
+# VotD - (Bible) Verse of the Day

-VOTD (Verse of the Day) is a simple API wrapper that generates a Verse of the day with the Bible translation of your choice.
+VotD (Verse of the Day) is a simple API wrapper that generates a Verse of the day with the Bible translation of your choice.
 Votd uses a small plugin system that allows users to include their own API system in a separate module within the Votd library.